 What You Need:

-- Nothing — just a group of energetic kids
+- A group of kids

 What You Do:

-- Players pair off.
+- Have the players pair off.

 - Of the two without arms linked, one is “It” and the other is the person “It” is going to chase.